rimurree/TheTwisterPassage/README.md

-# TheTwisterPassage
+# TheTwistedPassage
-This is a game in development stage
+This is a game in development stage.
+This may contain bugs